10 Tax Tips for Freelancers and Contract Employees

 So far, it’s been all rainbows and roses when it comes to tax tips.
 Remember to get that sweet home office deduction!
 Buy some cool software!
 But now we get into the darker side of filing as an independent contractor: estimated taxes.

 Obviously, when you’re self-employed, no employer is withholding taxes from your paycheck.
 So that means you and you alone are responsible for taking a chunk out of every check you get and squirrelling it away for Uncle Sam.
-There’s no flat rate that every freelancer should set aside, considering that state taxes vary so much — so you might want to check with an accountant in Virginia to be on the right track.
+There’s no flat rate that every freelancer should set aside, considering that state taxes vary so much — so you might want to check with an accountant in Ashburn to be on the right track.
 (Don’t forget you’re paying your own self-employment tax too, to cover Medicare and Social Security.)

 And if you’re profitable — meaning that you’re making more than $400 a year — you’re also going to have to provide those tax payments quarterly.
 The IRS wants your money all year long, not just at the end: They’ve set aside four due dates during the year for you to make quarterly payments (although you can pay more often throughout the year if that’s easier for you).